hone/herogems/README.md

 herogems:enable sets the herogem to be loaded

-heoregms:disable does not uninstall the gem from your sysetm but just prevents it from being loaded
+herogems:disable does not uninstall the gem from your system but just prevents it from being loaded

     heroku herogems:disable herobro